Skip to main content

 • humor

 The humor in the game is described as uneven, with some moments being genuinely funny while others fall flat or feel forced.
-Players appreciate the quirky writing and absurd gags, which add charm to the exploration and combat, despite some criticisms of the game's overall quality.
-Overall, the humor is a highlight, offering a mix of cleverness and silliness that resonates with fans of the genre.
+Players appreciate the quirky writing and absurd situations, which often evoke laughter through bizarre character designs and unexpected gags.
+Overall, the humor adds a charming and whimsical layer to the gameplay, making the experience enjoyable despite its flaws.

 • stability

-• “This game should be heralded as a victory over fate itself, not only because it was finally finished and released relatively bug-free, but also because of how much adversity the developer had to overcome in the process.”
+• “This game should be heralded as a victory over fate itself, not only because it was finally finished and released relatively bug-free, but also because of how much adversity the developer had to deal with in the process of developing it.”

 • “It's been years since the game was officially released and it's still a buggy, irritating mess to play.”